-- First, select the 2 Lines representing the bottom of the left-hand internal stiffener as shown. - Drag and drop the support attribute Fixed in Y from the Treeview onto the selected features.
-Click OK ensuring that it is assigned to Lines. - Then, separately, select only the Point between the two lines previously selected. - Drag and drop the support attribute Fixed Bearing from the Treeview onto the selected feature.
+- First, select the 2 Lines representing the bottom of the left-hand internal stiffener as shown. - Drag and drop the support attribute Fixed in Y from the Fixed - Then, separately, select only the Point between the two lines previously selected.

+• Drag and drop the support attribute Fixed Bearing from the selected feature.
 Click OK ensuring that it is assigned to Points.